-Bill Clinton Gets Thrown Under the Bus — the Age of Clinton Is Over
+Bill Clinton Gets Thrown Under the Bus - the Age of Clinton Is Over - www.independentsentinel.com

 “Ken Starr spent $70 million on a consensual blowjob,” he wrote, referring to the investigation into Bill Clinton.
 “Senate voted to keep [President Clinton].
 But not enough for you @SenGillibrand?
 Over 20 yrs you took the Clintons’ endorsements, money, and seat.
 Hypocrite.
 Interesting strategy for 2020 primaries.
 Best of luck.”

-He is now in the minority of rabid Clinton supporters, but he’s right, she gladly took the Clintons support when they were on top.
+He is now in the minority of rabid Clinton supporters, but he’s right, she gladly took the Clintons’ support while they were on top.

 Gellibrand fancies herself the leader of the Resistance to Trump and his supporters.
 In New York, that’s a winning platform.